 Social Justice in Focus

-Researchers: Susan Brigham, April Mandrona, Nabiha Atallah, Ryan Veltmeyer, Simone Chia-Kangata, Louise Hanavan
+Researchers: Susie Brigham, April Mandrona, Nabiha Atallah, Ryan Veltmeyer, Simone Chia-Kangata, Louise Hanavan

 Affiliation: Mount Saint Vincent University; N.S.
 College of Art and Design (NSCAD)